 - Provincial loans – specific to each province or territory, with varying interest rates.

-- Private loans or student lines of credit – obtained through banks or other lenders if the federal and provincial loans weren’t enough to cover tuition; these often have higher interest rates.
+- Private student loans or lines of credit – these are obtained through banks or other lenders if the federal and provincial loans aren’t enough to cover tuition; these often have higher interest rates.

-How Does Student Loan Refinancing and Debt Consolidation Work?
+How Does Student Loan Consolidation and Refinancing Work?

-While the terms are often used interchangeably, student loan refinancing and student loan debt consolidation are different.
+While the terms are often used interchangeably, student loan refinancing and student loan consolidation are different.

-- Refinancing is paying off one single loan with a new loan that has a lower interest rate or better terms.
+- Refinancing is paying off one single loan with a new one that has a lower interest rate or better terms.

-- A debt consolidation loan involves combining multiple debts or loans into one new loan set at a lower interest rate or better terms.
-For example, if you have a federal loan, a provincial loan, and a private loan, which make up your total student loan debt amount, you may look to find another lender that will combine them all into one new loan set at a lower interest rate.
+- A debt consolidation loan (or, in this case, a student consolidation loan) involves combining (i.e. “consolidating”) multiple debts or loans into one new loan set at a lower interest rate or better terms.
+For example, if you have a federal loan, a provincial loan, and a private loan, which make up your total school loan debt amount, you may try to find another lender that will combine them all into one new loan set at a lower interest rate.

-Graduates may want to consider either refinancing their student loan or obtaining a debt consolidation loan if they have:
+Graduates may want to consider either refinancing their school loan or obtaining a student consolidation loan if they have:

-- Made some on-time student loans payments already, showing potential lenders that they’re reliable
+- Made some on-time school loan payments already, showing potential lenders that they’re reliable

 - A good credit score (read more about credit scores here)